 Interdisciplinary J.D.
 Specialization in Law and Philosophy

 UCLA School of Law has a unique interdisciplinary specialization in law and philosophy.
 The specialization is designed for UCLA School of Law J.D. students who want to supplement their legal studies by exploring the philosophical foundations of law.
 The specialization is especially relevant to students interested in further graduate studies or exploring a career in academia.
 The specialization will expose students to material on the nature of law and legal systems, and on the theoretical underpinnings and justifications of particular doctrinal areas such as constitutional law, criminal law, and contract.
-More information on the interdisciplinary J.D. specialization.
+Please visit the J.D. specialization page for more information.

 Law & Philosophy Specialization for Philosophy Graduate Students

 The specialization is designed for UCLA Philosophy Graduate students who want to supplement their legal studies by exploring the philosophical foundations of law.
 The specialization is especially relevant to students interested in further graduate studies or exploring a career in academia.
 The specialization will expose students to material on the nature of law and legal systems, and on the theoretical underpinnings and justifications of particular doctrinal areas such as constitutional law, criminal law, and contract.
-More information on the specialization for Philosophy Graduate students.
+Please visit our page covering the specialization for Philosophy Graduate students for more information.

 LL.M.
 Specialization in Law and Philosophy

 The specialization is designed for UCLA School of Law LL.M. students who want to supplement their legal studies by exploring the philosophical foundations of law.
 The specialization is especially relevant to students interested in further graduate studies or exploring a career in academia.
 The specialization will expose students to material on the nature of law and legal systems, and on the theoretical underpinnings and justifications of particular doctrinal areas such as constitutional law, criminal law, and contract.
-More information on the LL.M. specialization.
+Please visit our LL.M. specialization page for more information.

 Joint J.D./Ph.D.
 Program in Law and Philosophy

 The UCLA School of Law and the UCLA Department of Philosophy offer a joint JD/PhD program for exceptionally talented and especially committed students who hope to dedicate their careers to research and teaching in law and philosophy.
 Admission is extremely competitive, and very few students are admitted.
 It would be highly unusual for more than one candidate to be admitted in a year, and it is possible for no candidates to be admitted in an admission cycle.
-More information on the joint degree program.
+Please visit our joint degree program page for more information.

 Law 217.
 Introduction to Legal Philosophy (strongly recommended)